nauam/Courses/docs/manual/03-getting-started.md

 You can also use the Web API to interface with all aspects of Node and Job execution.

-See the [QW Control API](/api/qwcontrol-api.md) page for a reference on the endpoints and examples.
+See the [Rundeck API](/api/rundeck-api.md) page for a reference on the endpoints and examples.

 ## Document Formats